Bremerhaven

-Bremerhaven (/de/; Bremerhoben) is a city on the east bank of the Weser estuary in northern Germany.
+Bremerhaven (/de/; Bremerhoben) is a port city on the east bank of the Weser estuary in northern Germany.
 It forms an exclave of the city-state of Bremen.
 The River Geeste flows through the city before emptying into the Weser.

 Bremerhaven was founded in 1827 as a seaport for Bremen, and it remains one of the busiest ports in the country.
 It was historically rivalled by Geestemünde [de] on the opposite side of the Geeste, which belonged to Hanover (and later Prussia).
 Geestemünde united with neighbouring Lehe [de] to form the city of Wesermünde [de] in 1924, and Bremerhaven was itself annexed to Wesermünde in 1939, but the entire conurbation was restored to Bremen in 1947.